 The French Bulldog is a small-sized purebred dog originally developed as a companion dog.
 It is an expressive dog and tries to produce various sounds to talk to its owner.
 It has an excellent temperament that makes it an ideal family dog.
 If you are seeking a dog that is an excellent companion, social, calm, entertaining, and loyal, Frenchie is the most suitable choice for you.
 It is one of the top 5 breeds in most countries including the US, Canada, Australia, and South Africa.

-They have other varieties also such as fluffy French bulldog aka long-haired French Bulldog and Mini Bulldog while some rare colors are also being witnessed such as blue.
+They have other varieties also such as fluffy French Bulldogs aka long-haired French Bulldogs and Mini Bulldog while some rare colors are also being witnessed such as blue.
+Very recently, another type of Frenchie was also introduced by a breeder, i.e., the Hairless Frenchie which is said to be a non-healthy version of the breed.

 Adopt, don’t shop.
 Try to find a dog in a shelter as hundreds of dogs are waiting to be adopted in kill shelters.